snifflecry1/SauceDemoTesting/EXCERCISE-1.md

 ## Pytest

 One way I could have improved the test setups in each file was extracting the login part of each fixture from each of the classes and have it as a base fixture in a conftest.py file.
-Login as common to all feature tests therefore didn't need to be repeated
+Login was common to all feature tests therefore didn't need to be repeated

 ## Login